Walz, top lawmakers, reach bipartisan deal to wrap session

 ST. PAUL, Minn.
-(AP) — Democratic Gov. Tim Walz and legislative leaders announced Monday that they struck a bipartisan deal on a broad framework for parceling out a massive budget surplus with a week remaining in the session.
+(AP) — Democratic Gov. Tim Walz and legislative leaders said Monday that they reached a bipartisan deal on a broad framework for parceling out a massive budget surplus with just a week remaining in the session.

-The deal would devote $4 billion to tax relief, and another $4 billion to spending on education, public safety and health care.
+The agreement would devote $4 billion to tax relief, and another $4 billion to spending on education, public safety and health care.
 It would also leave $4 billion in the bank to guard against downturns amid the current economic uncertainty.
+Many details must still be resolved before the session adjourns next Monday.

-The plan signed by Walz, Republican Senate Majority Leader Jeremy Miller and Democratic House Speaker Melissa Hortman includes $1 billion for education, $1 billion for health care and human services, $450 million for public safety and the judiciary, and $1.5 billion in other spending.
+The plan signed by Walz, Republican Senate Majority Leader Jeremy Miller, of Winona, and Democratic House Speaker Melissa Hortman, of Brooklyn Park, includes $1 billion for education; $1 billion for health care and human services, including the staffing crisis at nursing homes; $450 million for public safety and the judiciary, and $1.5 billion in other spending.

-It also calls for $1.5 billion for a public works construction package known as a bonding bill that would use $1.4 billion in borrowing and $150 million in cash.

-The leaders were expected to provide further details later Monday, but they said the full plan would be finalized in the days to come.
-The Legislature, which struggled all session to reach bipartisan agreements on how to use the state's $9.25 billion budget surplus, must adjourn by next Monday.
+“There’s an awful lot of the hard work of democracy yet to be done this week, but the parameters have been set and they’ve been done in a way, that again, I think should make Minnesotans proud,” Walz said at a news conference outside the Capitol.

 People are also reading…